 The fire spread quickly across the city (The Wave Sideways)

 The streets were narrow and there was no fire brigade (The Downward Fan)

 Eventually the fire burned itself out and the city was still again.
 (The Calm)

 More about Story Massage

 Story Massage combines the creativity of storytelling with the benefits of massage.
-Ten simple massage strokes form the basis of Story Massage.
-These strokes have a child friendly name, such as The Wave or The Bounce, and an easy to recognise symbol making it accessible for all ages and abilities.
+Ten massage strokes form the basis of Story Massage.
+These strokes have a descriptive name, such as The Wave or The Bounce, and an easy to recognise symbol making it accessible for all ages and abilities.
 Story Massage is fun, interactive and educational.